Fortigate/AFK-Daily/README.md

 	<p>
 		<b>Automate daily activities within the AFK Arena game</b>
 	</p>

-Updated fork of https://github.com/zebscripts/AFK-Daily.
-Please visit his project for an extremely comprehensive readme!
+<br>Updated fork of https://github.com/zebscripts/AFK-Daily.
+Please visit his project for an extremely comprehensive readme!</br>

 This fork requires MacOS (May work with Linux if you can get Bluestacks working), Bluestacks and ADB installed to your $PATH.
 Once installed the bot can be run or cronned using ```bash deploy.sh bsauto``` to automatically launch Bluestacks, run selected tasks and close Bluestacks once complete.